Ah, Thanksgiving, again. Such a sweet holiday. For most of us. Family, feast, fun.

 I like to start with The Me-We Game – it invites everyone, kids, growns, to have a moment of glory, and an opportunity to be funny, in a most unthreateningly inclusive way.
 Then, after a few rounds, you might consider a game of Elephant, Giraffe, Toaster or The Unwrapping Game – exciting, engaging, moderately energizing.

-For during-the-meal-games that are especially Thanksgiving-like, you might consider The Endless Blessings Game and, in a similar vein, a game based on a Jewish Passover tradition: Dayeinu.
+For during-the-meal-games that are especially Thanksgiving-like, you might consider The Competitive Blessings Game and, in a similar vein, a game based on a Jewish Passover tradition: Dayeinu.
 Sweet, thankful, appreciative games – candied yams for the collective soul.